yashaswini-09/Email-Spam-Detection/README.md

   streamlit run app.py

-Thankyou for exploring Email Spam Detection
+Thankyou for exploring the Project!!